JS-Nate/IOT-Assignment-3/README.md

 ### Auto Mode

 Clicking Auto Mode will enable the photoresistor.
 When the surrounding envidonment is lit up, the LED will be off.
-However if the surrounding light level is low or you cover the sensor of the photoresistor (do not touch it directly), the LED will enable
+However while the surrounding light level is low or you cover the sensor of the photoresistor (do not touch it directly), the LED will turn on.
+The LED being on in AUTO mode will also update the button and indication of MANUAL mode that it is on